SOCCER PLAYER

 Icon of person Josip Stanišić

 Josip Stanišić (Croatian pronunciation: [jǒsip stǎniʃitɕ]; born 2 April 2000) is a professional footballer who plays as a defender for Bundesliga club Bayern Munich.
 Born in Germany, he plays for the Croatia national team.
-An all-around defender, Stanišić has featured most often as a right-back but also as a wing-back and centre-back at senior level.
+Stanišić has featured most often as a right-back but also as a centre-back, left-back and wing-back at senior level.
 Read more on Wikipedia

 Memorability Metrics